jingshuw/website/content/join/_index.md

 type: "page"
 ---

-We welcome inquiries from PhD / Mater students, postdoctoral scholars, and collaborators interested in statistical genomics and computational biology.
+We welcome inquiries from PhD / Master students, postdoctoral scholars, and collaborators interested in statistical genomics and computational biology.
 Motivated students with strong quantitative backgrounds are encouraged to reach out.

 ## Current Postdoctoral Opening